EmployeeIssues.comU.S. Employee Rights in Plain English

 In other words, if an employment termination is in breach of a contract or otherwise illegal, then it's an exception that renders the Employment at Will Doctrine inapplicable.

-For example, if a court determines that an employer was guilty of discharging an employee for a discriminatory reason that was in violation of the Civil Rights Act of 1964, then it was an illegal discharge and thus, an exception to the Employment at Will Doctrine.
+For example, if a court determines that an employer was guilty of discharging an employee for a discriminatory reason that was in violation of Title VII of the Civil Rights Act of 1964, then it was an illegal discharge and thus, an exception to the Employment at Will Doctrine.
 Other potential exceptions are listed below.
-(See also Wrongful Termination.)
+(See Wrongful Termination for more.)

-See Employment at Will States for the number of states that recognize three of the exceptions mentioned above.
+See Employment at Will States for the number of states that recognize three of the exceptions noted above.

 To inquire about your state's general stand on the Employment at Will Doctrine, start by contacting your state's labor office.
 Alternately or additionally, research state labor laws or consult a lawyer.

-Many lawsuits have reinforced the Employment at Will Doctrine, which is how it got established under common law.
-But many lawsuits have also challenged its validity.
-Even employees who were allegedly discharged for good cause have won lawsuits against their employers, after the courts considered all factors involved.
+Many lawsuits have reinforced the Employment at Will Doctrine, which is how it got established under common law; but, many lawsuits have also challenged its validity.
+Even employees who were allegedly discharged for good cause under the Doctrine have won lawsuits against their employers, after the courts considered all factors involved.

 Previous Page > At Will Employment Definition